eduhund/taskbook/docs/StudentAPI.md

 | totalTasks  | Total number of practice tasks in the lesson     | number         | true     |

 ### Task

+Whole task information with the user's current status of solving and controls state.

 | Item        | Description                                                                     | Type                                     | Required |
 | ----------- | ------------------------------------------------------------------------------- | ---------------------------------------- | -------- |